 Steaming, spicy, seductive plates of food in a homely, inviting environment - Chorlton's budding dinner option gets almost everything right.

+With rave reviews arriving from all angles you could forgive sibling team Nanny and Neti for being a whole lot less humble, but the likeable chef and front of house duo are nothing but bubbling with enthusiasm and seem almost a little surprised by their success.
 Our midweek, early evening visit finds the cosy one-room restaurant alive with expectant mouths to feed.
 Consider the concept nailed with a selection of enticing, shareable South Asian delicacies served alongside rotating craft beers in a neat, casual setting.
 Most though are here for the Momos.